FAQ's about The Ohio Novice State Tournament

 How did you define a novice wrestler?

 It is clear that there is no black/white definition on who is/isn’t a novice wrestler.
 We looked at other states definition and came up with qualifications, which we believe are fair.
-Please click here for Tournament Information and for the exact qualifications.

 If your wrestler does not meet the requirements and this is found out they will be immediately removed from the tournament and no refund will be provided.